vampire-studios/Obsidian/documentation/formats/ArmorMaterials.md

 Armor Materials define the tier and material properties of armor items.

-Named item armor materials go in the `armor_material` directory in the thing pack.
+Named item armor materials go in the `armor_material` directory in the content pack part of the addon.

 E.g.
 ```